AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Make API requests.md

 ---
-keyword: [cdn, api]
+keyword: [CDN, API]
 ---

 # Make API requests

 To send an Alibaba Cloud Content Delivery Network \(CDN\) API request, you must send an HTTP GET request to the Alibaba Cloud CDN endpoint.
-You must add the request parameters that correspond to the API operation being called.
+You must add the request parameters that correspond to the API operation that you want to call.
 After you call the API, the system returns a response.

 ## Request syntax